Top 10 things you need to know about holding cash versus investing

 However, the cash versus investment debate is not that simple.
 One key consideration is your time frame.
 Because volatility is an integral part of investing, there are bound to be times when the market falls and your holdings don’t look too healthy - and if that happens shortly before you need the money, you might find that your initial investment has fallen in value and not had time to recover when you come to cash it in.

-The general view is that if you’re going to invest in equities, you should assume you’ll be tying your money up in the market for at least five years, and ideally longer than that.
+The general view is that if you’re going to invest in shares, you should assume you’ll be tying your money up in the market for at least five years, and ideally longer than that.
 If you don’t have that length of time at your disposal, you might prefer cash.

 timepiece (002)